tenzir/tenzir/web/docs/understand-vast/architecture/cloud/aws.md

    tools run.
 2. **Gateway Subnet**: a public subnet to talk to other AWS services and the Internet

+To resolve the IP address of the VAST server and other appliances, we use AWS Cloud Map as a service discovery provider.

 ## Images and Registries